yilinc09/tswd-portfolio/critique-by-design.md

 The Data Visualization Effectiveness Profile method is focused on evaluating existing visualizations and determining their effectiveness.
 The DVEP framework provides a systematic and structured approach to evaluating the quality of visualizations, making it a useful tool for data visualization experts and researchers.
 The method quantifies each metric through a scale, providing clarity and facilitating understanding.
 However, applying the DVEP can be time-consuming.

 The Good Charts method, on the other hand, is a more focused and practical approach to evaluating data visualizations.
-The method includes four critique metrics: what the viewer sees first, what they like, what they dislike, and what they wish to see.
-These metrics provide a simple and straightforward way to evaluate the quality of data visualizations, making it a useful tool for data visualization practitioners.
+The metrics of this method provide a simple and straightforward way to evaluate the quality of data visualizations, making it a useful tool for data visualization practitioners.
 The Good Charts method is well-suited for those who want to improve the quality of their visualizations in a practical and straightforward manner.

 **Are there measures you feel are missing or not being captured here?**

 I don't feel any missing measures that needed to be captured at this point.

 **What would you change?
 Provide 1-2 recommendations (color, type of visualization, layout, etc.)**

-I would change the visualization by creating the shaded gray background on when the United States is in recession and possibly extend the timeline to current years.
+* Change labels and titles of both axes
+* Remove unnecessary monthly information

 ## Step three: sketch out a solution